 Our approach is to first thoroughly understand the problem and examine what information and data are already available.
 Based on that understanding, we propose the problem-solving approach that fits our client’s budget and leads to a reasonable solution of the problem.

 We believe that the best solutions are result of joint effort between a client and consultant and that the success of any project depends on the relationships within the project team.
 We build relationships with our clients.
 We not only consult, but we assess strengths and weaknesses of team members, and we coach them on using strengths and developing skills needed for long term success of the project and client.

-Expert in testing laboratory management, testing quality control program, proficiency testing, laboratory training and course development, writing standards and laboratory documentation, statistical methods for testing laboratory (such as statistical process control, measurement system analysis, experimental design, regression analysis, ANOVA/MANOVA, sampling, …)
+She is expert in testing laboratory management, testing quality control program, proficiency testing, laboratory training and course development, writing standards and procedures and laboratory documentation, statistical methods for testing laboratory (such as statistical process control, measurement system analysis, experimental design, regression analysis, ANOVA/MANOVA, sampling, …)

-Expert in environmental statistics and chemometrics, statistical quality and sampling design, including multivariate statistics, spatial statistics, statistical characteristics of laboratory and field measurements, use of screening methodologies, composite sampling, unequal probability sampling and many modern statistical methods (such as generalized least squares, generalized linear models, mixed-effects models, exploratory data analysis, etc.).
+John is an experienced statistician, programmer, database developer and environmental scientist.
+He has 36 years of experience in environmental work and 28 years of experience in statistics and has worked on many cutting-edge problems.
+He has developed numerous environmental sampling designs and experimental designs for studies and has analyzed and reported the resulting data.
+He is an expert in environmental statistics, statistical quality and sampling design, including multivariate statistics, spatial statistics, statistical characteristics of laboratory and field measurements, use of screening methodologies, composite sampling, unequal probability sampling and many modern statistical methods (such as generalized least squares, generalized linear models, mixed-effects models, exploratory data analysis, etc.).

 We provide expert consulting in the areas of